Natural Fibers And Their Varieties

 Asbestos: A Fiber From the Ground

-Asbestos is a naturally-occurring asbestos that is widely recognized for its heat-resistant composition that was insulating in the past.
-Nevertheless, its usage is quite limited today because it was associated with various health hazards including lung cancer and asbestosis.
+Asbestos is a naturally occurring mineral widely recognized for its heat-resistant composition, which served as insulation in the past.
+However, people now limit its usage due to its association with various health hazards, including lung cancer and asbestosis.

 Pros